 Leverhulme Centre for Climate Change Mitigation

-In Summer 2016, iSEE secured $910,441 for Professor Evan DeLucia (PI) and Associate Professor Carl Bernacchi (co-PI), both in the Department of Plant Biology, to study enhanced weathering (EW) as part of this newly formed Centre.
+In 2016, iSEE secured $972,441 for Plant Biology Professor Evan H. DeLucia (PI) and Plant Biology and Crop Sciences Associate Professor Carl Bernacchi (co-PI) to study enhanced weathering (EW) as part of this newly formed Centre.

-DeLucia, Bernacchi, iSEE Postdoctoral Research Associate Ilsa Kantola, Department of Plant Biology Technician Michael Masters, and iSEE Technician Chris Sligar comprise the Illinois team.
+DeLucia, Bernacchi, iSEE Postdoctoral Research Associate Ilsa Kantola, Department of Plant Biology Technician Michael Masters, and two field technicians — Natural Resources and Environmental Sciences Undergraduate Haley Ware, and recent Molecular and Cellular Biology graduate Konrad Taube — comprise the Illinois team.
 For five years, team members will work on quantifying rates of EW and carbon balance of food crop/bioenergy agroecosystems; testing hypotheses about interactions between EW, crop performance, mycorrhizal growth, and soil properties; and investigating the role of rising CO2 fertilization on EW, the root microbiome, and plant performance.

 Illinois is one of 10 partners in the Centre.
 Others include the University of Sheffield (lead), the University of Southampton, the University of Bristol, the University of California, the University of Cambridge, the Open University in UK, Cardiff University, the University of Leeds, and the Southeast Asia Rainforest Research Partnership.
 The work from this centre is funded by a £10m grant from the Leverhulme Trust, which was established by the Will of William Hesketh Lever, the founder of Lever Brothers.
 Since 1925, the Leverhulme Trust has provided grants and scholarships for research and education; today, it distributes approximately £80m a year.